-Where a Shareholder specifies a choice in a Form of Proxy with respect to any matter to be acted upon at the Meeting, the Common Shares represented by such proxy will be voted in accordance with the specifications so made.
+Where a Shareholder specifies a choice in a form of proxy with respect to any matter to be acted upon at the Meeting, the Common Shares represented by such proxy will be voted in accordance with the specifications so made.
 In the absence of such specification, or if the specification is not certain, it is intended that such Common Shares will be voted at the Meeting as follows:

-- FOR the fixing of the number of directors of the Company at seven (7); - FOR the election of each of the nominees listed under the heading "Matters to be Acted Upon at the Meeting Election of Directors" to the board of directors of the Company; and - FOR the appointment of PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Company and to authorize the board of directors of the Company to fix the remuneration of the auditors.
+- FOR the fixing of the number of directors of the Company at six (6); - FOR the election of each of the nominees listed under the heading "Matters to be Acted Upon at the Meeting Election of Directors" to the board of directors of the Company; - FOR the appointment of PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Company and to authorize the board of directors of the Company to fix the remuneration of the auditors; - FOR the passing of a resolution, the text of which is included at Appendix C to the Information Circular, to reconfirm and approve all unallocated securities, rights and other entitlements pursuant to the Company's restricted share unit plan effective January 1, 2011, as amended.